 The company is called Le-Vel LLC.
 They are located at 9201 Warren Pkwy #200, Frisco, TX 75035.
 As I pointed out in my review of Thrive W, this address corresponds to a postal service called “Going Postal.”To contact the Thrive company, call 888-557-0005.

-The Better Business Bureau gave Le-Vel LLC a rating of “C-“ When this review was created.
-It has since been upgraded to A+.
+The Better Business Bureau gave Le-Vel LLC a rating of A+ when this review was updated.
+The Better Business Bureau has had complaints regarding refunds and the creation of accounts.
 See the BBB file for updates and more information.

 SiteJabber, another consumer website gives Le-Vel a rating of 3 out of 5 stars.
-There were 135 reviews there last time I checked.
-Of those 58 ratings gave the company 5 stars while 60 gave the company a 1 star rating.
+There were 298 reviews and of those, 126 gave the company 5 stars while 145 gave the company a 1-star rating.
 See the Sitejabber file for updates and more information.

 Thrive Shake Mix Side Effects

-- Because the shake has caffeine, using the product too close to bed might keep you up at night.
+- The shake has caffeine.
+Using the product too close to bedtime might keep you up at night.

 - Stop the shake -and all over supplements not prescribed by your doctor – at least 2 weeks before surgery.